-3. The Plan Review Committee shall review said plans with regard to those items related to the fields of expertise of its members and to determine whether they are consistent with applicable state and town regulations, bylaws and plans and will not adversely affect public health or safety, will not significantly decrease surface or groundwater quality or air quality, will not have a significant adverse impact on wildlife habitat, estuarine systems, traffic flow, traffic safety, waterways, fisheries, public lands or neighboring properties and will not destroy or disrupt any species listed as rare endangered or threatened by the Massachusetts Natural Heritage Program or any known historic or archaeological site.
+c.
 A determination shall be made by the Committee that the application may be approved, that the application may be approved subject to certain specified conditions or changes, that the application shall be denied for certain specified reasons or that additional specific information is required.
-Unless an extended review period is agreed to in writing by the applicant failure to make said determination within 21 days shall be considered an approval with no conditions or changes.
+Unless an extended review period is agreed to in writing by the applicant, failure of the Committee to make said determination within 21 days of its receipt of a complete application shall be considered a constructive approval with no conditions or changes.

+d.
 Any decision of the Committee shall be filed thereafter with the Building Inspector and recorded with the Town Clerk.
 In those cases where the Committee is acting in an advisory capacity to the Planning Board or Zoning Board of Appeals regarding a Special Permit application, the Committee shall forward its determination forthwith to said Board.
 The determination of the Committee will not substitute for, or otherwise eliminate the need for, any permits required under other provisions of the chapter or required from the departments or Boards represented by the members of the Committee.

-History: Amended 10-18-2004 ATM, Article 42, approved by Attorney General 12-16-2004.
+History: Amended 10-18-2004 ATM, Article 42, approved by Attorney General 12-16-2004 History: Amended 10-19-2020 ATM, Article 13, approved by Attorney General 2-11-2021

-4. Where it is determined that additional specific information is required, the Building Inspector shall forthwith notify the applicant that said information is required.
+4) Where it is determined that additional specific information is required, the Building Inspector shall forthwith notify the applicant that said information is required.
 The applicant shall submit such information to the Building Inspector, who shall transmit it to the Committee.